 We also have an excellent record of winning major research grants from funding bodies including the Economic and Social Research Council (ESRC), the Nuffield Foundation and the Leverhulme Trust.
 Our former students have gone on to work in legal practice, international organisations, commerce and industry, NGO’s and academia, including the School of Law at Essex.

 In addition to the PhD programmes, we also offer an MPhil in law which can be an appropriate option for those interested in undertaking in-depth research that is shorter in length than a PhD.

 Part-time study is also an option for those research students who wish to spread their research over a longer period.

 We belong to the CHASE consortium (Consortium for the Humanities and Arts South-East England) which provides doctoral scholarships for UK and international students related to a number of different areas of study, including law.
 Further details can be found here.

 We are also a member of the SeNNS consortium (South-East Network for Social Sciences) that provides doctoral scholarships for UK and international students related to a number of different areas of study, including socio-legal research projects.
 Further details can be found here.

 In addition to these, a range of other alternative funding sources can be found on our Scholarship Finder.

-Within our School of Law, our student Law Society run a number of activities throughout the year that you may wish to be involved in.
+Within the School of Law, many activities are run throughout the year that you may wish to be involved in.